hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 3. Configure the application's client ID and client secret in Hexpm, test the connection, and enable it only for the validation organization.
 4. Assign only the managed and guest test users included in the validation.

 Hexpm uses the exact issuer and stable OIDC subject as the identity key.
-A missing `email` claim follows the conventional account-proof flow; Hexpm does not substitute `preferred_username` or UPN as an email address.
+Hexpm does not substitute `preferred_username` or UPN as an email address.

-### Verify a domain

-Domain verification is required only for email discovery and confirmed account linking.
-It is not required for the organization's direct SSO login URL.

-1. Add the registrable domain under **Verified domains**.
-2. Publish the exact challenge as a TXT record at `_hexpm-sso.{domain}`.
-Each organization receives a distinct challenge, including organizations that share a domain.
-3. Select **Verify domain**.
-4. After verification, enable **Email discovery**, **Confirmed account linking**, or both.

-Email discovery can disclose the names of participating organizations to anyone who submits an address at the domain.
-Hexpm requires an administrator to acknowledge that disclosure before enabling discovery.
-Domain trust is rechecked daily and expires seven days after the last successful DNS check.
-A missing or malformed record invalidates trust; an administrator must generate a new challenge before the domain can be trusted again.

-When the runtime SSO mode is fully enabled, the general login page links to email discovery.
-During a beta, enabled organizations can test the discovery route directly without exposing the control on the public login page.
-Discovery retains only the canonical email domain, never looks up accounts or memberships, and may present a chooser when more than one eligible organization shares the domain.

 ### Link a member's account

+Following the organization login URL requires a Hexpm account session.
+Without one, Hexpm sends the member to conventional login first and resumes afterwards, so the same URL works signed in or signed out.

 The first time a member uses the organization login URL:

+1. The member signs in to Hexpm with their own credential, completing their personal two-factor authentication if they have it enrolled.
-1. The member signs in through the configured identity provider.
+2. The member authenticates through the configured identity provider.
-2. If confirmed account linking is enabled and the provider email exactly matches the member's current verified primary Hexpm email on the verified domain, Hexpm sends a short-lived confirmation code to that stored primary address.
-3. The member enters the code in the same browser that started the login.
-4. If the Hexpm account has personal two-factor authentication enabled, the member must complete it before the identity is linked.
-5. The confirmation explains that later organization SSO logins do not prompt for the account's personal Hexpm two-factor authentication code.
-6. If confirmed linking is not available, Hexpm asks the member to prove control of an existing Hexpm account with its password or an already-linked GitHub account, plus Hexpm two-factor authentication when enabled.
+3. Hexpm asks the member to confirm the link between the returned provider identity and the account they are signed in as.

+Being signed in is the proof, so there is no confirmation code and no email matching.
 The Hexpm account must already be a member of the organization.
 If it is not, an organization administrator must add it before the member retries.

-A provider email never establishes durable identity, creates an account, grants membership, or changes a Hexpm email address.
-Secondary, unverified, missing, malformed, nonmember, and conflicting matches use the same conventional account-proof flow.
+A provider email never establishes durable identity, selects an account, creates one, grants membership, or changes a Hexpm email address.
 After linking, the connection, exact issuer, and stable provider subject are the identity key.
+The account's email addresses are notified when the link is created.

-After linking, later uses of the organization login URL sign the member in directly.
-Members can continue to use conventional Hexpm login.
+After linking, later uses of the organization login URL establish a 24-hour organization access session for that browser session.
+Signing out of Hexpm, or revoking the browser session, ends the organization access with it.

+### MFA and step-up

+The two MFA policies do not compete, because they protect different things.
+The organization's provider enforces the organization's policy on every organization access session.
+Hexpm's own two-factor authentication enforces the account holder's policy on every account login.
+A member with both completes both, at different moments, and neither substitutes for the other.

+An SSO authentication never suppresses a personal Hexpm two-factor prompt, because it never establishes the account session in the first place.
+It also never satisfies step-up re-authentication (sudo), which stays on credentials the account itself owns: password, GitHub, or a recovery code.
+Configure the required MFA and conditional-access policy for organization access in your provider.

 Okta controls authentication to the SSO application.
 Hexpm remains the source of truth for organization membership and roles.
 Removing an Okta assignment does not remove the member from Hexpm.
 Remove the member in Hexpm to revoke organization access.

-Later SSO authentication does not prompt for the member's Hexpm password or Hexpm two-factor authentication.
-Hexpm can still require conventional account proof after sign-in before a sudo-protected dashboard destination or sensitive action.
-Configure the required MFA and conditional-access policy in Okta.

 ### Rotate the client secret